-Biowaiver for the other strengths:
+Biowaiver for the lower strengths

-The other strengths have fulfilled all the criteria for the biowaiver laid in the Guideline on the Investigation of Bioequivalence (CPMP/EWP/QWP/1401/98 Rev. 1).
-The biowaiver for the other strengths can be granted.
+As the lower strengths have fulfilled all the criteria for the biowaiver laid in the guideline on the Investigation of Bioequivalence (CPMP/EWP/QWP/1401/98 Rev. 1), the results and conclusions of the bioequivalence study can be extrapolated to the lower strengths (5mg/80mg and 5mg/160mg).